arnsteio/short-shell-novice/05-dataset.md

 ~~~

 ## Getting data from a USB stick
+If the network is slow, you can copy the data set in from a USB stick.
 We went over **cp** in an earlier lesson on "creating things":

 > The `cp` command works very much like `mv`, except it copies a file instead of moving it.